 Cropin’s geospatial AI/ML framework consumes near-real-time satellite imagery and generates various remote sensing indices from multi-spectral bands across visual to thermal to examine the environmental impact of crop residue burning.
 ML models help analyze the Rice-Wheat system (RWS) that farmers follow across the 630-million-acre stretch of the Indo-Gangetic Plain.
 This data will act as a reference to monitor the crop residue burning activity on fields.

 SmartRisk’s remote-sensing-based crop detection will highlight the crop sowing patterns and crop stages of the RWS for the different villages.
 The VIIRS (Visible Infrared Imaging Radiometer Suite) data from NASA provides active fire mapping complemented by various other remote sensing indices, such as the burning area index (BAI) and Normalized burning ratio (NBR), derived from thermal and shortwave infrared bands.
 Together, they expedite the identification of stubble burning, both current and historical.
-The historical information, when integrated with sowing patterns, crop stages, and weather seasonality parameters, contributes to designing the likelihood model that forecasts the stubble burning areas.
+The historical information, when integrated with sowing patterns, crop stages, and weather seasonality parameters takes a tailored precision agriculture approach to contribute to designing the likelihood model that forecasts the stubble-burning areas.

 Further, satellite-based monitoring of poisonous gases and particles in the atmosphere (carbon monoxide, nitrogen dioxide, and particulate matter) enables us to derive a pollution index for the region.